 What is important here is the context.

-Symmetric encryption is better used when trying to share information between a smaller number of people.
-It is easier to use and understand, so there are lower chances of the information being misinterpreted.
+Symmetric encryption is better used when sharing information between a smaller number of people.
+It is easier to use and understand, so the information is less likely to be misinterpreted.

 Moreso, algorithms for symmetric encryption/decryption tend to work faster.

-On the other hand, asymmetric encryption work way better on large groups of people (such as the internet).
+On the other hand, asymmetric encryption works better on large groups of people (such as the internet).

 Most of today’s systems (such as SSL or TLS) use a combination of both symmetric and asymmetric encryption, as well as other algorithms.